The Ultimate Guide to MLM Products: Trends, Categories, and Insights

 1) Product Safety and Regulatory Compliance:

-MLM products must comply with relevant safety and health regulations.
+Products must follow MLM compliance with relevant safety and health regulations.
 For example, dietary supplements in the U.S. must meet FDA guidelines under the Dietary Supplement Health and Education Act (DSHEA), while cosmetics must comply with FDA labeling requirements.
 Internationally, products must meet local regulations such as the EU Cosmetic Regulation or Health Canada requirements.

 2) Accurate Product Claims: